Technology

 Development

-Longshot is a building a cannon to gradually accelerate a projectile up to orbital launch speeds.
+Longshot is building kinetic launch to gradually accelerate a payload up to orbital launch speeds

 Implementation

-The current Longshot accelerator is located in Oakland, CA and consists of a kick stage, providing the initial impulse, followed by three boosters along the length of the 60 foot barrel.
-It is capable of accelerating payloads up to 6 inches in diameter to Mach 4.2.
+The current Longshot accelerator is located in Alameda, CA and consists of a kick stage, providing the initial impulse, followed by three boosters along the length of the 60-foot barrel.
+It is capable of accelerating payloads 6 inches in diameter up to Mach 4.2.

 This technology demonstrator was built to:

-- Measure the speed and location of the projectile in the barrel
+- Measure the speed and location of the payload in the barrel

 - Implement high speed gas injection